Glossary 101: Formula Development - Beauty Industry Insights | CTKCLIP

 Actives

-Actives ingredients are ingredients intentionally added to the formulation to address or treat a specific problem by providing a certain set of benefits.
+Active ingredients are ingredients intentionally added to the formulation to address or treat a specific problem by providing a certain set of benefits.
 Some of the most common actives include Ceramides (hydrating properties) and Niacinamide (brightening properties).

 Efficacy Level